0% up to 48 Months on over 110 Brands!

 Some of the most popular hardware optical compressors are the Universal Audio LA-2A, Retro Instruments Sta-Level, Tube-Tech CL-1B, Acme Audio Opticom XLA-3 MKII, and the Buzz Audio SOC-20.
 For plug-in options, the UAD-2 platform provides models of the LA-2A and Tube-Tech CL-1B.
 Waves does their interpretation of the LA-2A with their CLA series.

 Variable-Mu compressors are tube based, “Mu” is tube speak for gain, and they work by using remote cut-off or re-biasing of tubes to achieve compression.
-They tend to offer the most “color” of any other style of compressor, mostly because they are designed with more tubes and warmer transformers than the average optical compressor.
+They tend to offer the most “color” of any other style of compressor, mostly because they are designed with more tubes and warmer transformers.
 Most engineers believe they offer the smoothest compression available, but if you are looking for something really transparent, they might not be the best option due to all the added color.
 Most models have similar controls to the FET design but have slightly different functionality, Input, Output, Attack, Release, and Threshold.

 Variable-Mu compressors are a great compliment to vocals, they offer a very smooth and subtle compression, as well as add a lot of depth and warmth to the signal.
-They are the signature sound on classic records by The Beatles or anything done at Abbey Road Studios, heavily used in the Motown recording studio and still used on every mix at Capitol Records by senior engineer Al Schmidt.
-They are a powerhouse on drums and can really open up the depth of the room microphones and overheads, or tighten them up by evening out the dynamics between the kick, snare and toms and warming up and smoothing out the cymbals.
+They are the signature sound on classic records by The Beatles or anything done at Abbey Road Studios, heavily used in the Motown recording studio and was still used on every mix at Capitol Records by senior engineer Al Schmidt before he passed.
+They are a powerhouse on drums and can really open up the depth of the room mics and overheads, or tighten them up by evening out the dynamics between the kick, snare and toms and warming up and smoothing out the cymbals.

-A variable mu compressor adds the addition of Threshold, which works similar to the functionality of the optical compressor.
+A variable mu compressor such as a Fairchild 660 or 670 adds the addition of Threshold, which works similar to the functionality of the optical compressor.
 After the input is determined, you can then adjust the threshold to dial in the right amount of gain reduction.
 This gives a little more flexibility than the FET compressor that has a fixed threshold, allowing you more possibilities to drive the compressor really hard, and then choose the desired amount of compression based on the input gain.

 On older models such as the vintage Fairchild 670, the attack and release times are bundled together through a parameter called “Time Constants.”
 Using the Fairchild as an example, the set time constant will have attack and release times that can’t be adjusted, but are set to compliment each other.
 If you are on the lower setting, you will have a quicker attack and release time, if you are using the higher value time constants, you will have a slower attack and release time.
 On a newer model such as the Manley Variable-Mu, you have a variable attack control similar to the 1176 which ranges from slow to fast, but have set “recovery times” which are locked in four modes from slow to fast.